Jets get first win, top Titans 27-24 in OT on Bullock’s miss

+“You having fun yet?” the first-year head coach asked the rookie quarterback with a laugh.

+The New York Jets can only hope there are plenty more days like this — but maybe without as much drama.

-EAST RUTHERFORD, N.J.
-(AP) — Matt Ammendola kicked a 22-yard field goal in overtime, and then Randy Bullock was wide left on a potential tying 49-yarder with 15 seconds left to give the New York Jets their first victory, 27-24 over the Tennessee Titans on Sunday.
+Matt Ammendola kicked a 22-yard field goal in overtime, and then Randy Bullock was wide left on a potential tying 49-yarder with 15 seconds left to give the Jets their first victory, 27-24 over the Tennessee Titans on Sunday.

+“I am (having fun),” a grinning Wilson said.
+“It’s an interesting fun, though.
+It was a roller-coaster game.”

 After the Jets took the lead in the extra period but failed to seal it with a touchdown despite getting to the 1-yard line, Ryan Tannehill — playing without injured receivers Julio Jones and A.J.
 Brown — marched the Titans downfield with the help of two fourth-down conversions.

 On second-and-5 from the Jets 26, Anthony Firkser couldn’t hold onto a pass from Tannehill and then the Titans took a delay of game penalty.
-Tannehill threw incomplete to Jeremy McNichols, setting up the tying kick for Bullock — but the ball sailed wide of the left upright and sent the Jets (1-3) into a wild celebration.
+Tannehill threw incomplete to Jeremy McNichols, setting up the tying kick for Bullock — but the ball sailed wide left and sent the Jets (1-3) into a wild celebration.

-Coach Robert Saleh got his first win as a head coach, getting a Gatorade shower on the sideline from Ryan Griffin.
+“We battled back,” Tannehill said.
+“Proud of the way we battled through.
+Defense made a big stop in overtime.
+Got us the ball back, gave us a chance.
+We didn’t execute well enough in field goal range.”

 The Jets had a chance to win it without giving the ball back to the Titans (2-2) when they got to the 1 on Tevin Coleman’s 8-yard catch — on which it was ruled he was out of bounds as he dived just short of the goal line.
-Zach Wilson took a 3-yard loss on third down, a rookie mistake, setting up Ammendola’s 22-yarder.
+Wilson took a 3-yard loss on third down, a rookie mistake, setting up Ammendola’s 22-yarder.

+“I was beating myself up on that last drive,” Wilson said.
+“I’ve got to take advantage of my opportunities to end that game.”

 Wilson was mostly terrific, going 21 of 34 for 297 yards with touchdown passes to Corey Davis and Jamison Crowder and an interception.

 He put New York ahead 24-17 with 9:06 left in regulation when he rolled out of the pocket to his right, pointed and waved downfield — urging Davis to keep going.
-The rookie then launched a perfectly placed ball into Davis’ hands for a 53-yard touchdown.

 The Jets tried to run out the clock late in regulation, but had to punt and gave the Titans one more chance with 2:09 left.